A Passive Software-Defined Radio-based mmWave Sensing System for Blind Integrated Communication and Sensing: Signal Processing Scheme

-Since the information of transmitted signals is not known, the received signals should be segmented to recognize different signal frames.
-Here, the ambient signals are assumed to be received with irregular duration and period, as illustrated in Fig.~\ref{fig:frame_normalization}.
-Through sampling, the received signal from reference channel after calibration is defined in discrete form as $r_{\text{1}}[k]$. $k$ is the discrete-time index that specifies the sampling instant.
-It is a positive integer.
-Similarly, the received signal from sensing channel after calibration is defined as $r_{\text{2}}[k]$.
-To identify the frames, an energy-based detection algorithm is proposed, which is formalized in Algorithm~\ref{alg:segmentation}.
-The purpose is to identify the start time and the duration of each identified signal frame.
 Two thresholds are utilized to determine the start time and the end time of the frame, which are denoted as $A_{\text{th,st}}$ and $A_{\text{th,ed}}$, respectively.
 During the process, the amplitude of $r_{\text{1}}[k]$ is first calculated.
 Then, the amplitude of each signal sample is compared with $A_{\text{th,st}}$ one by one along with time.
 When the amplitude is larger than $A_{\text{th,st}}$ for the first time, the time is recorded and saved into a list $S_{\text{st}}$.
 Then, the signal amplitude is compared with the other threshold $A_{\text{th,ed}}$.
 When the amplitude is smaller than $A_{\text{th,ed}}$ for the first time, the duration of the signal frame is calculated by subtracting the start time from the end time.
 And the duration is also saved to another list $W_{\text{dur}}$.
 With the start time and duration, one signal frame can be identified.
 Next, the comparison with $A_{\text{th,st}}$ is repeated to identify the subsequent frames until the end of $r_{\text{1}}[k]$.
 Finally, the start times and durations for all the frames can be retrieved from $S_{\text{starts}}$ and $W_{\text{dur}}$.

 Since subsequent signal processing is generally performed in frequency domain, a statistical approach is proposed to determine a uniform frame size, which ensures consistent dimensions for FFT processing.
 Here, the $x_p$ percentile of all frame durations from $W_{\text{dur}}$ is calculated and chosen as the standard window size, denoted as $\Delta N_\text{uni}$.
 Then, all detected frames are aligned by trimming and only the initial $\Delta N_\text{uni}$ samples are retained.
 Note that when the frame size is smaller than $\Delta N_\text{uni}$, this frame is discarded and will no longer be used.
 This process results in a set of uniform-sized frames, as illustrated in Fig.~\ref{fig:frame_normalization}.
 The pink part shows the chosen window size and the signal within this portion is denoted as